“MACROS” PART 1: WHAT ARE MACROS?

 Here is what 20 grams of fat looks like, just for kicks.

 While macronutrients (“macros”) are the topic of discussion here, micronutrients (“micros”)are equally as important.
 Micros are vitamins, minerals, phytonutrients, antioxidants, etc. that come from our macronutrients…plus sunshine (Vitamin D).
 Fresh air and water should be in there somewhere too.

 Some macronutrients have more micronutrients than others.
 For example, white rice is a carbohydrate and has a very low nutrient profile.
 1 cup is about 50 grams of pretty much empty starch….low nutrient content.
 However, continuing with the starch line of thinking, 1 cup of mashed sweet potatoes is also around 50 grams of carbohydrate, but from a micronutrient standpoint, it completely trumps the rice!
 Take a look at both below.

 1 cup white rice

 You also don’t want to live on supplements.
 I’d be interested to learn how much Americans used to spend on food (say 20-50 years ago), and today, how much they spend separately on food + supplements.
-I know people who claim they’re healthy, but can’t live without their probiotic pearls every day.
-If you’re healthy, you gut is healthy, your heart is healthy, your metabolism is healthy…goal: get back to healthy through food!
+I know people who claim they’re healthy but can’t live without their probiotic pearls every day.
+If you’re healthy, your gut is healthy, your heart is healthy, your metabolism is healthy…goal: get back to healthy through food!

 So those are Macronutrients: Protein, Fat and Carbohydrate.
-Next post we’ll talk about why we would want to track them – by percentage, or gram, and what our goals for tracking are.
+Next post we’ll talk about why we would want to track them – by percentage, or grams, and what our goals for tracking are.
 In the final post we’ll review the formulas for determining the numbers you need in order to track your macros.
 Not everyone needs to.
 It’s a “dialing in of your nutrition”.
 Get the basics down first, then when you feel the need to “tweak things”, try tracking.